Multivariate expansivity theory and Pierce-Birkhoff conjecture: Exact expansion

 Although it is fairly easy to pass the notion of exactness of a sub-expansion to an expansion, the converse is actually difficult.
-We can only carry out this task under certain underlying condition on an expansion and their sub-expansion.
+However, we can establish this converse under certain conditions on an expansion and their sub-expansion.
 The follow-up result underscores this discussion.